joshuarli/pylibgen/README.md

 Python interface to Library Genesis.
 Currently, only the LibGen/Sci-Tech database is supported.

-You may also be interested in [libgen-cli](https://github.com/JoshuaRLi/libgen-cli).
+If you are an end user looking to interactively explore Library Genesis, then you might be more interested in [libgen-cli](https://github.com/JoshuaRLi/libgen-cli).

 ## Installation

 pylibgen is well-tested on Python 3.6 - 3.7, and can be installed via `pip`.
-For example:

-    python3 -m pip install pylibgen --user

 ## Usage